Madeline Nash, PhD

 Migration has always fascinated me, specifically its impacts on Indigenous communities.
 Consequently, my main research areas focus on migration, health, and race/ethnicity.
 I am particularly concerned with understanding how patterns of colonization have impacted Indigenous identities, and how colonialism has, and continues to affect Indigenous people’s physical, emotional, mental, and spiritual well-being.

-Current Research
+Dissertation Research

 Past Research